vinhhn3/comp1786-L5-android-persistence/README.md

         rowValues.put(EMAIL_COLUMN, email);

         return database.insertOrThrow(
-                DATABASE_NAME,
+            TABLE_NAME,
             // nullColumnHack specifies a column that will be set to null if the ContentValues argument contains no data null,
             // Inserts ContentValues into the database
             rowValues
         );
     }

     public String getDetails() {
+        // The query will be:
+        // SELECT person_id, name, dob, email
+        // FROM persons
+        // ORDER BY name
-        Cursor results = database.query(DATABASE_NAME,
+        Cursor results = database.query(TABLE_NAME,
             // Defines the query to execute
             new String[]{ID_COLUMN, NAME_COLUMN, DOB_COLUMN, EMAIL_COLUMN},
             null, null, null, null, NAME_COLUMN
         );
         String resultText = "";